FAQ

 Liquids stay on the road more effectively than solid materials, and liquids act as an adhesive for salt and sand/gravel, keeping it on the roadways where it increases friction and effectiveness as needed.
 Anti-icing lowers the amount of rock salt and sand that scatters off the road, requiring less of these materials to be applied and less cleanup after the season ends.
 This supports improved air quality and fewer abrasives collected in drainage infrastructure.

-• How is Road Guard Plus™ applied?
+• How is Road Guard Eco-Plus/Road Guard Plus™ applied?

 It is sprayed directly onto the road or sidewalk surface (anti-icing), applied directly to ice-pack if proactive measures weren’t an option (de-icing) or applied to sand/salt to dampen it prior to road sanding enhancing the effectiveness of these tools (de-icing and road management).